awsdocs/amazon-dynamodb-developer-guide/doc_source/TicTacToe.Phase3.md

 }
 ```

-For further instructions, see [Creating a Role for an AWS Service \(AWS Management Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide\.*
+For further instructions, see [Creating a role for an AWS service \(AWS Management Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide\.*

-## 3\.2: Create the Games Table in Amazon DynamoDB<a name="TicTacToe.DeployInProd.CreateTable"></a>
+## 3\.2: Create the games table in Amazon DynamoDB<a name="TicTacToe.DeployInProd.CreateTable"></a>

 The `Games` table in DynamoDB stores game data\.
 If the table does not exist, the application creates the table for you\.
 In this case, let the application create the `Games` table\.

-## 3\.3: Bundle and Deploy the Tic\-Tac\-Toe Application Code<a name="TicTacToe.DeployInProd.IAMBundleDeployCode"></a>
+## 3\.3: Bundle and deploy the tic\-tac\-toe application code<a name="TicTacToe.DeployInProd.IAMBundleDeployCode"></a>

 If you followed this example's steps, then you already have the downloaded the Tic\-Tac\-Toe application\.
 If not, download the application and extract all the files to a folder on your local computer\.
-For instructions, see [Step 1: Deploy and Test Locally](TicTacToe.Phase1.md)\.
+For instructions, see [Step 1: Deploy and test locally](TicTacToe.Phase1.md)\.

 After you extract all files, you will have a `code` folder\.
 To hand off this folder to Elastic Beanstalk, you bundle the contents of this folder as a `.zip` file\.
 First, you add a configuration file to that folder\.
 Your application uses the Region and endpoint information to create a DynamoDB table in the specified Region and make subsequent table operation requests using the specified endpoint\.